Four-day amber warning for extreme temperatures issued as new heatwave looms

 The Met Office has issued a four-day amber warning for extreme temperatures in parts of England and Wales as a new heatwave looms.

-The warning, for Thursday to Sunday, comes as the forecaster predicted 35C in places – below last month’s record temperatures, which peaked above 40C in some spots.
+The warning, for Thursday to Sunday, comes as the forecaster predicted 35C in places or even an “isolated” 36C – below last month’s record temperatures, which peaked above 40C in some spots.

 The vulnerable are likely to experience adverse health affects, while the wider population could also be affected, the alert said.